As a home decoration material, improper construction will cause tile hollowing and the grassroots due to poor bonding and weak bonding.

 - There is no compaction during the tile-laying process.
 During the pasting process, fully press or hammer with rubber is needed in order to squeeze out the remaining air in the bonding layer, to completely engage the base layer.
 Generally, the thickness of tile adhesive for paving wall tiles is 7-10mm, and that for floor tiles is 10-20mm.
 It is advisable to have tile adhesive extruded around the tiles.

 - There are no gaps between the tiles, or the gaps are too small.
 Some people will require the gap between the tiles to be as small as possible to pursue beauty.
-When the temperature changes, the tiles will not have enough space for thermal expansion and contraction, and they will squeeze each other, cause bumps or cracks.
+When the temperature changes, the tiles will not have enough space for thermal expansion and contraction.
+And they will squeeze each other, cause bumps or tile hollowing.

 - Add too much water when mixing the tile adhesive.
-After the water evaporates, the volume of the adhesive will shrink too much, which will leaving a gap between the base layer and the tiles, and the tiles will bulge or fall.
+After the water evaporates, the volume of the adhesive will shrink too much.
+This will leaving a gap between the base layer and the tiles, and the tiles will bulge or fall.

 - The tile adhesive did not cover the entire tile during construction in order to save materials and time, resulting in a partial gap between the tile and the substrate.

 - Too much tile adhesive is used.
-The thicker the tile adhesive, the greater the expansion and contraction rate of the material itself, which will cause uneven shrinkage between the adhesive layer, the tile, and the wall, and reduce the interface bonding strength, resulting in hollowing.
+The thicker the tile adhesive, the greater the expansion and contraction rate of the material itself. it will cause uneven shrinkage between the adhesive layer, the tile, and the wall.
+And it will reduce the interface bonding strength, resulting in tile hollowing.

 - After paving, the tile adhesive is not completely cured (usually 1~2 days) before being subjected to external force, such as walking on it, knocking, etc., causing the tiles to loosen and fall off.